It’s time to budget my trip to Japan.

 - Accommodation: Determine your average nightly rate and multiply it by the number of nights you’ll be there.
 You can read how I came in at an average nightly rate of $73.39 in Kauai even though I spent a couple of nights at a luxury resort in Budget Accommodation in Kauai: Four Ways to Stay.
 Also read: Save on Hotels?
 Yes You Can with These 10 Tips

 - Food.
 What’s your pleasure?
 This is an expense that can vary widely.
 If going to the restaurants of celebrity chefs is your thing, plan for it.
 It will be expensive.
 If you’re happy cooking for yourself or eating street food, your food budget will be far less.
 Read Travel, Eat Well and Save on Food.
-Do your research and plan accordingly.
-Like I did with my accommodation in Kauai, you can plan to go cheap on some days so that you can splurge on others.
+With food you can decide to save sometimes (have a picnic of food from the grocery store) and splurge at other times (at a special restaurant).

 - Entertainment.
 Buy in advance?
 Whether it’s a kayaking day trip or attending a Broadway play, it’s rare to go somewhere and not incur additional expenses for entertainment of some form.
 It’s important to budget for these.
 Also note that it may be less expensive to purchase tickets before you go.
 Read Tickets to Attractions and Day Tours: How to Get the Best Deal.
-And definitely check out our 32 Tips section where we have posts on free and low-cost tips for many expensive destinations like London, Paris, Sydney, and New York.
+And definitely check out our posts on free and low-cost tips for many expensive destinations like London, Paris, Sydney, and New York.

 - Walking-around money.
 You may need money for things like transit, a snack, or sun block.
 There are dozens of small things you’ll likely buy over the course of your trip.
 Set a small daily contingency fund for those little extras along the way.